Last updated on July 18, 2025

 Except for the pricing, rewards, and of course the card pool, cubes work exactly the same as regular, run-of-the-mill Premier or Traditional drafts on Arena.

-Cubes tend to be singleton formats and, during your draft, you won't see the same card twice – but that's simply how the card pool is designed, not a specific rule.
+Cubes tend to be singleton formats where you won't see the same card twice โ€“ but that's simply how the card pool is designed, not a specific rule.

-Cubes always have the Best-of-One option (like Premier drafts) or Best-of-Three (like Traditional, with sideboards), with the same number of wins/losses to finish each run as the respective regular mode.
+Cubes always have the Best-of-One option (like Premier Drafts) or Best-of-Three (like Traditional, with sideboards), with the same number of wins/losses to finish each run as the respective regular mode.

 Where to Play Chromatic Cube

-Cubes are special events, so they’re not always available.
-As a rule of thumb, they tend to fire off during the week before the release of a Standard set, and remain available for about a week or so.
+Cubes are special events, so theyโ€™re not always available.
+As a rule of thumb, they tend to fire off during the weeks before the release of a Standard set, and remain available for about a week or two.

 Chromatic Cube Archetypes

 This format is particularly tailored to have few aggro options, with more focus on expensive payoffs.
-“Chromatic Cube replaces aggressive creatures with mana rocks so we can get to the good stuff: cards that cost more and do more,” David writes.
-“Don't try too hard to draft an aggressive deck that aims to curve out in the early turns with small creatures.
-This ain't that kind of cube.”
+Chromatic Cube replaces aggressive creatures with ramp so you can get to the good stuff.
+Don't try too hard to draft a low-curve deck that aims to take over in the early turns with small creatures.

 Below we'll list a few of the archetypes that you can go for.
 Three observations before we dive into them: